IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.HashiCorp.Vault/README.md

 > [!NOTE]
 >
+> The server is using an In Memory database so upon shut down all changes will be lost.
+To avoid manual setup each time, create a script that starts Vault and configures all necessary secrets.
 > The `Root Token` is set to `root_token` for easy access in development mode.
 Use this token to connect to Vault and its [UI](#browsing-the-vault-ui).

 ### Adding Secrets to Vault